metal3-io/metal3-docs/design/baremetal-operator/annotation-for-power-cycling-and-deleting-failed-nodes.md

 constraints mean that this is often not the case, particularly in Edge deployments which may consist of as few as three nodes of commodity hardware.
-Even when deployments start off over-provisioned, there is a tendency for the extra capacity to become permanently utilised.
+Even when deployments start off over-provisioned, there is a tendency for the extra capacity to become permanently utilized.
 It is therefore usually important to recover the lost capacity quickly.

 For this reason it is desirable to power the machine back on again, in the hope that the problem was transient and the node can return to a healthy state.
-Upon restarting, kubelet automatically contacts the masters to re-register itself, allowing it to host workloads.
+Upon restarting, Kubelet automatically contacts the masters to re-register itself, allowing it to host workloads.

 ### Goals